emu-russia/dmgcpu/methods.md

 ![glued_chip](/imgstore/shop/glued_chip.jpg)

+It is better to glue the chip with small "bumps" on the edges, so that it sinks into the glue.
+This is so that it is supported from the sides when polishing.
+If this is not done, it will fly right off the glass into the corner.

 Do a polishing session (5-10 seconds), take the chip under the microscope and see what happens.

 With enough experience, you can learn how to carefully remove layers of 50-100 nm, which is enough to study old microchips.